-For PowerPoint 2007 or Newer: Click on the Office button and then choose "Save As", click "Tools" in the lower left of the "Save As" dialog box and then click "General Options".
-Select and delete the password or passwords before clicking "OK" to save the document.
+For PowerPoint 2007/2010/2013/2016/2019/Microsoft 365: Click on the Office button and then choose "Save As", click "Tools" in the lower left of the "Save As" dialog box and then click "General Options".
+Select and delete the password or passwords before clicking "OK" to save the changes.

-You might also be able to unlock a password protected PowerPoint presentation even without a program like Passper for PowerPoint.
-You can do this by renaming the file extension of the PowerPoint file and then deleting some of the protected section.
-Here's a much simple step-by-step guide;
+Apart from using Passper for PowerPoint, you can also unprotect PowerPoint presentation by renaming the file extension of the file and then deleting some of the protected section.

 Step 2: Now open the newly created ZIP file and find the .xml file in the folder.